-Abstract.
-Given a parametric Markov model, we consider the problem of computing the formula expressing the probability of reaching a given set of states.
+Abstract Given a parametric Markov model, we consider the problem of computing the rational function expressing the probability of reaching a given set of states.
 To attack this principal problem, Daws has suggested to first convert the Markov chain into a finite automaton, from which a regular expression is computed.
-Afterwards, this expression is evaluated to a closed form expression representing the reachability probability.
+Afterwards, this expression is evaluated to a closed form function representing the reachability probability.
 This paper investigates how this idea can be turned into an effective procedure.
-It turns out that the bottleneck lies in an exponential growth of the regular expression relative to the number of states.
+It turns out that the bottleneck lies in the growth of the regular expression relative to the number of states $(n^{\Theta(\log n)})$.
 We therefore proceed differently, by tightly intertwining the regular expression computation with its evaluation.
-This allows us to arrive at an effective method that avoids the exponential blow up in most practical cases.
-We give a detailed account of the approach, also extending to parametric models with rewards and with non-determinism.
+This allows us to arrive at an effective method that avoids this blow up in most practical cases.
+We give a detailed account of the approach, also extending to parametric models with rewards and with nondeterminism.
 Experimental evidence is provided, illustrating that our implementation provides meaningful insights on non-trivial models.